DLI Training

 It means that you’ll no longer be the only woman in a hard hat on the job site, making your job much easier.
 That said, it is still a male-dominated industry – but that’s changing rapidly.

-With such strong industry growth, the construction sector can offer you long hours and brilliant pay.
-Many young girls and women choose to join the female workforce in the building industry because they know it’s one of the highest-paying jobs they can get.
+With such strong industry growth, the construction sector can offer you long hours and competitive pay.
+Many young girls and women choose to join the female workforce in the building industry because they know it’s one of the high-paying industries.

 1.1 million people are currently employed in the construction industry – and that number is expected to grow.